prof-rossetti/intro-to-python/notes/python/packages/speech_recognition.md

-# The `speech_recognition` Package
+# The `SpeechRecognition` Package

-The `speech_recognition` package provides a high-level interface to record and process audio inputs in Python.
+The `SpeechRecognition` package provides a high-level interface to record and process audio inputs in Python.

 Reference: